-Spackle is commonly used to repair the damage done to walls, but if you just place a layer of paint over it, the spackle would stick out and be very noticeable after a time period.
+Spackle is commonly used to repair the damages done to walls.
+But if you just place a layer of paint over it quickly without knowing the process, the spackle would stick out and be very noticeable after a time period.

-Taking a few easy steps can, however, help in hiding spackle spots and also prevent the spots from sticking out later in the future.
+Taking a few easy steps can, however, help in hiding spackle spots and also prevent them from sticking out later in the future.

 Many DIYers are unsure why the spackle spots (also referred to as “flashing” or the “halo effect”) commonly show through the coat of paint layer in the first place.

-Besides that, these can also be a cause of spackle spots flashing thru the paint during drying:
+Besides that, the spackle spots flashing thru the paint can also be caused during drying because of the following:

 - Temperature fluctuations